 Intensive lymphoma treatment affects the bone marrow, causing anemia, easy bleeding, and increasing the risk for serious infections.

 - short-term side effects: hair loss, increased risk of infection, nausea and vomiting

 - long-term side effects: heart, thyroid, and kidney damage; fertility problems; the development of another cancer later in life

-Most kids and teens with Hodgkin lymphoma are cured, meaning they will have long-term cancer-free survival.
+Most teens with Hodgkin lymphoma are cured, meaning they will have long-term cancer-free survival.

-Having a child being treated for cancer can feel overwhelming for any family.
+Being treated for cancer can feel overwhelming for anyone.
 But you're not alone.
-To find support, talk to your child's doctor or a hospital social worker.
+To find support, talk to your doctor or a hospital social worker.
 Many resources are available to help you get through this difficult time.